sonatype-nexus-community/vscode-iq-plugin/README.md

 ----

-Sonatype's VSCode extension allows you to surface and remediate issues in your [Workspace](https://code.visualstudio.com/docs/editor/workspaces) dependencies without ever leaving your development environment.
+Sonatype Community's VSCode extension allows you to surface and remediate issues in your [Workspace](https://code.visualstudio.com/docs/editor/workspaces) dependencies without ever leaving your development environment.

-Any developer can use the extension for free against our publicly available [OSS Index](https://ossindex.sonatype.org/) vulnerability database while our commercial users can connect to [Sonatype's Nexus IQ Server](https://www.sonatype.com/nexus-iq-server) to evaluate against organizational policy.
+Any developer can use the extension for free against our publicly available [Sonatype OSS Index](https://ossindex.sonatype.org/) vulnerability database, while our commercial users can connect to [Sonatype IQ Server](https://www.sonatype.com/products/open-source-security-dependency-management) to evaluate against organizational policy.
 Drill down into all of your dependencies to examine each package version for violations to determine whether you should upgrade or move to a different version at a glance.

 ## Supported Formats